 A study showing improved outcomes using CAC guided therapy versus non CAC guided therapy would be nice.
 However, due to the long time and thousands of patients necessary it is unlikely we will have results within a decade.

-I don’t want to wait a decade to start aggressively identifying who of my patients is at high risk for sudden death.
-You only get one chance to stop a death.
+I don’t want to wait a decade to start aggressively identifying who of my patients is at high risk for sudden death, heart attack or stroke.